colrdavidson/simple_structures/README.md

 I've also used them to handle keywords for compilers, using them to see if the token I just parsed was a keyword, and if it was, what the right response should be.

-Another great tool in the toolbox is a [String Interner](maps/intern.h).
+Another great tool in the toolbox is [String Interning](maps/intern.h).
-String interners are great for deduplicating key strings as you parse them in from user data.
+String interning is great for deduplicating key strings as you parse them in from user data.
-I've used them to squash repetitive log entries, and to do function name deduplication in profilers and linkers.
+I've used it to squash repetitive log entries, and to do function name deduplication in profilers and linkers.